-^aGeneral Educational Development certificate. ^bThe total number of students with final statuses changed between fall 2014 and fall 2016 because: (a) some students who continued high school in fall 2014 left Texas public schools (TPS) by fall 2016 for reasons other than graduating, receiving GED certificates, or dropping out; and (b) some students who left TPS by fall 2014 without graduating returned to TPS and graduated, received GED certificates, continued high school, or dropped out by fall 2016.
+^aTexas Certificate of High School Equivalency. ^bThe total number of students with final statuses changed between fall 2015 and fall 2017 because: (a) some students who continued high school in fall 2015 left Texas public schools (TPS) by fall 2017 for reasons other than graduating, receiving a TxCHSE, or dropping out; and (b) some students who left TPS by fall 2015 without graduating returned to TPS and graduated, received a TxCHSE, continued high school, or dropped out by fall 2017.
 In addition, students with changes in year of final status were added to, or removed from, relevant student groups. ^cStudents identified as English language learners (ELLs) at any time while attending TPS. ^dStudents identified as ELLs at any time while attending Grades 9-12 in TPS. ^eStudents identified as ELLs in their last year in TPS.

-Table 38 Grade 9 Six-Year Extended Longitudinal Graduation and Dropout Rates, by Race/Ethnicity, Economic Status, and Gender, Texas Public Schools, Class of 2011, as of Fall 2013, Class of 2012, as of Fall 2014, Class of 2013, as of Fall 2015, and Class of 2014, as of Fall 2016
+Table 38 Grade 9 Six-Year Extended Longitudinal Graduation and Dropout Rates, by Race/Ethnicity, Economic Status, and Gender, Texas Public Schools, Class of 2012, as of Fall 2014, Class of 2013, as of Fall 2015, Class of 2014, as of Fall 2016, and Class of 2015, as of Fall 2017